Orange-OpenSource/a11y-guidelines/src/en/articles/form/part1/index.md

 For a form to be accessible to all users, a few rules must be respected during development.

-We will see, in this first part, how to properly build your form, then, in a second part, the submission of a form and the validation steps.
+In this first part, we will show how to build your form.
+In the second part, we will cover form submission and validation.

-We are going to develop a registration form in order to see all the subtleties to make a form accessible.
+We will build a registration form to demonstrate the accessibility considerations.

 In this example, we used <a href="http://boosted.orange.com/" target="_blank">Boosted library</a>.
 This allows you to obtain forms whose design complies with the Orange charter.

 ## Label form fields

 Labels should describe the role of each field on the form.
 In order for all users to have access to the same information, it is important that these labels are correctly associated with their form fields.
-To achieve this there are several techniques.
+To achieve this, there are several techniques.

 ### The label element

 The preferred solution is to use the <code>label</code> element.
 It is best supported by assistive technologies.
 There are two ways to use this <code>label</code> element:

 <ul>
-   <li>explicitly link the element
-     <code>label</code>
-     with its field by filling in an attribute
-     <code>for</code>
-     which will match with the <code>id</code>
-     of the form field it is associated with</li>
+   <li>explicitly link a <code>label</code> to a field by using the for attribute that matches the field's <code>id</code></li>
-   <li>implicitly link the element
+   <li>implicitly wrap the field with the <code>label</code> element.</li>
-     <code>label</code>
-     with its field, in this case, the element
-     <code>label</code>
-     will be used as a container surrounding the form field.
-The first solution is recommended.</li>
 </ul>

 #### Example